Ulcerative Colitis (UC) is a type of inflammatory bowel disease in which inflammation

 As mentioned before, overall dietary patterns are KEY for long-term positive outcomes and also for our overall quality of life.
-In the context of IBD, dietary patterns that include more fruits, vegetables and plant-based foods, and lower amounts of red meats have shown to be beneficial for disease management, and would be easier to incorporate into your day-to-day eating regimen.
+In the context of IBD, dietary patterns that include more fruits, vegetables and plant-based foods, and lower amounts of red meats have shown to be beneficial for disease management.
+They would also be easier to incorporate into your day-to-day eating regimen.

 Caution should be taken when deciding to pursue a diet low in sulfur products.
 This can become quite restrictive and deprive our bodies from essential nutrition.
 Not to mention eradicate the beneficial functions of sulfur.
 Restrictive diets can easily start to villainize foods that are still SO important for overall health.
 So we should always weigh the benefits and risks carefully.

 It is also good to note that following any restrictive diet, such as one low in sulfur can have a negative impact on your general mental health.
 As well as your social and family life.

 Keep in mind that having UC can already put you at risk of nutritional deficiencies.
 Therefore, following a restrictive diet would not be supportive of this.
 Studies show that the majority of patients with IBD will restrict their diet in some way to relieve their symptoms⁷ ⁸.
 If this is you, it is highly recommended you work with a registered dietitian to assess any nutritional gaps in your diet.